ren-climatetech/ren-climatetech/README.md

 - 💞️ I’m looking to collaborate on sustainability software dev
 - 📫 How to reach me envrconsulting@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: average snowborder 🤓
+- ⚡ Fun fact: average snowboarder🏂
 <!---
 ren-climatetech/ren-climatetech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.